Breaks and Fractures

 Suffering from any of the above long-term effects can affect your job, employ ability, and the standard of living (social, recreational, and family life).

 Depending on your case you may be entitled to compensation for these injuries including money for pain and suffering, loss of enjoyment of life, out-of-pocket expenses (including medical expenses, transportation costs etc.), cost of future care, past and future wage loss, and loss of earning capacity.

 Talk to us to – we can advise you on the next steps

 Our lawyers have a unique advantage on other law-firms in our area of practice.
 We have previously defended insurers that you are fighting, and we intimately know the criteria that is applied in the claim calculation process.
 We effectively advocate for our client’s best interests with that advantage.

 If you or a loved one have suffered a fracture injury because of another party’s negligence, the experienced personal injury lawyers at Affinity Law can help evaluate your specific case to determine whether you have a valid claim.

 We have a remarkable track record of victories in handling cases involving all types of personal injuries and accidents, including catastrophic injuries, motor vehicle accidents, work accidents, slip and falls and industrial accidents.

-Contact our office at email@example.com or 1 844 786 LAW 1 (5291) for a free consultation.
-We look forward to helping you gain the compensation you deserve.We serve the whole Greater Brampton Area including Hamilton, Caledon and Ajax.
+Contact our office at firstname.lastname@example.org or (647) 846-2037 for a free consultation.
+We look forward to helping you gain the compensation you deserve.We serve the whole Greater Markham Area including Hamilton, Caledon and Ajax.